 A journalism degree with its emphasis on writing and critical thinking can also provide a solid foundation for graduate studies, law school or other corporate professions.

 our student-created media while pursuing your degree.
-On the news side, you can work on the North Texas Daily, Denton Community Television and MAYBORN magazine.
-As part of the strategic communications concentration, you can be a part of SWOOP, the student-managed advertising and public relations agency, or Gravitas, the student ad team that participates in the National Student Advertising Competition.
+On the news side, you can work on the North Texas Daily, Denton Community Television and Mayborn magazine.
+In the strategic communications concentration, you can be a part of SWOOP, the student-managed advertising and public relations agency, or Gravitas, the student ad team that participates in the National Student Advertising Competition.

 Internship opportunities also abound because of the university’s location in the nation’s fifth largest media market.
 Internships allow you to earn valuable work experience and possibly academic credit.

 To become a Journalism major, you’ll need to maintain a 2.5 GPA in your pre-major journalism courses and have a 2.5 cumulative UNT GPA.
-The pre-major courses, which total 12 credit hours, provide a broad overview of the different aspects of journalism.
+The pre-major courses, which total 9 credit hours, provide a broad overview of the different aspects of journalism.
 From there, your courses will be more focused on your individual area of study.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.
+For details, visit unt.edu/credit.

-If you’re attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If you’re attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.